comptech-winter-school/coal-composition-control/docs/vision_document/vision_numbered.md

 # 4. Product Overview

-The product is the complex system for the coal fraction analysis on the conveyor which based on AI algorithms (CV, CNNs, ML).
+The product is the system for the coal fraction analysis on the conveyor which based on AI algorithms (CV, CNNs, ML).

 ## 4.1 Brief Description of the Product